 The Chinese government believes that it can invest as efficiently as the private sector.
 To an extent, I agree.
 Of course many don’t.
 In this piece Also Sprach Analyst asks the question “when was the last time you heard anyone say that the state allocates capital better than the market?”.
 Well, the answer is extensive.
 But I’d start off with the US National Highways or the New York Subway, effectively, most pieces of infrastructure built by governments.
 For all the white elephants there are many more essential pieces.

-Importantly, when considering government infrastructure investment externalities, in the form of tax revenues, from the extra economic activity that infrastructure creates must be considered.
+Importantly, when considering government infrastructure investment the positive externalities, in the form of tax revenues from the extra economic activity, must be considered.
 In China tax revenues, as a share of nominal GDP, have risen from 10% in 1996 to 20% in 2012.

 This is not to say that private sector investment isn’t needed, it is.
 The private sector plays an important role in delivering consumer goods and services, using the state owned infrastructure platform.
-It’s just that through tax the government collects a fee for owning the asset and the returns from economic growth flow to the government.
+It’s just that the government is the largest investor and earns a return through tax collection, commensurate with the investment.

-Through financial repression China ensures capital flows into, hopefully, productivity improving investments.
+Through financial repression China ensures capital flows into, hopefully, productivity improving investments in the infrastructure network.

 Productivity improvement is crucial to this argument.
 If there’s no productivity growth occurring in China then the argument fails.
-China’s building stuff it doesn’t need and effectively growth is nothing more than make work projects.
+China would be building stuff it doesn’t need and effectively growth is nothing more than make work projects.
 The Chinese would be as well digging holes.
 But that’s not what the evidence says.

 First, we can think about the current efficiency of the economy at a macro level.
 Two indicators suggest the need for productivity improvement still exists: urbanisation under 50% and transport/logistics costs at around 20% of GDP (an extraordinarily high level compared to 10% in the US).